drew-mcl/poc/go-asgard-admin/README.md

 # Asgard Admin - Service Discovery & gRPC Admin Tool

-A comprehensive service discovery and admin tool for Consul that allows you to discover services, monitor their health, and interact with their gRPC methods dynamically.
+A comprehensive service discovery and admin tool for Consul that allows you to discover services and interact with their gRPC methods dynamically.

 ## Features

 - 🔍 **Service Discovery**: Discover all services registered with Consul
-- 📊 **Health Monitoring**: Monitor service health and instance status
+- 📊 **Service Discovery**: Discover and list service instances
 - 🔌 **gRPC Integration**: Connect to services via gRPC reflection
 - 🛠️ **Dynamic Method Execution**: Execute gRPC methods interactively
 - 🏷️ **Metadata Support**: Extract admin ports, gRPC ports from service metadata